SadafAram/ClipCrop/README.md

 ## Abstract

-Tired of the limitations of mobile video editors that only let you crop one interval?
-Look no further!
-ClipCrop is here to save the day.
-This Python script automates the tedious task of cropping multiple intervals from your videos effortlessly.
-No need to fuss with downloading multiple apps just to handle basic video editing tasks.
+Are you stuck with mobile video editors that only let you crop one interval at a time?
+Ridiculous, right?
+Introducing ClipCrop, (hey apple maybe take notes?) the Python script that laughs in the face of such limitations.
+This tool automates the mundane task of cropping multiple intervals from your videos effortlessly.
+No more juggling multiple apps just to perform basic video edits.
 Embrace the coder's way of life and revel in the joy of automation with ClipCrop!
-Because let's face it, why manually crop when you can automate and get back to the important things in life? 😉
+Because seriously, who wants to waste time on manual cropping when you can automate and get back to the good stuff? 😉

 ## File Structure